Idioms and Phrases Shakespeare Invented

 (Act II, Scene II)

 In other words, she has no idea what his name is.
-As for the word ‘dickens’, it’s old euphemism for the devil.
+As for the word ‘dickens’, it’s an old euphemism for the devil.

 In stitches